 A man stands before a court and never learns his crime.
 A government proclaims ignorance as strength.
-A poet insists that excess leads to wisdom.
-These are not slips of language but deliberate contradictions, ones that strain coherence until something unexpected emerges.
-Literature returns to them often, drawn by the pressure they apply and the force they release.
+A poet argues that excess leads to wisdom.
+These are not linguistic mistakes; they are intentional challenges to logic that push against coherence until a profound or unexpected idea emerges.
+Writers are drawn to them because of the intellectual pressure they generate and the insight they release.

 Defining Paradox